Best Secure Linux Distros for Enhanced Privacy & Security

 Parrot OS is frequently updated and provides users with a wide selection of hardening and sandboxing options.
-The distro’s tools are designed to be compatible with the majority of devices via containerization technologies such as Docker or Podman.
+The distro’s tools are designed to be compatible with most devices via containerization technologies such as Docker or Podman.
 Parrot OS is very lightweight and runs surprisingly fast on all machines - making it a great option for systems with old hardware or limited resources.

 Why We Love Parrot OS:

-- The distro provides pentesters and digital forensics experts with the best of both worlds - a state-of-the-art “laboratory” with a full suite of tools accompanied by standard privacy and security features.
+- The distro provides pen-testers and digital forensics experts with the best of both worlds - a state-of-the-art “laboratory” with a full suite of tools and standard privacy and security features.

 - Applications that run on Parrot OS are fully sandboxed and protected.